INSTRUCTIONS OF RAMADAN

 The fast is broken if you make yourself vomit deliberately, but not if it's done suddenly or involuntarily.
 Do not swallow the vomit or that will definitely break the fast.

-If you have sex during the fast, then you have broken the fast and must perform atonement (see no 9 above).
+If you have sex during the fast, then you have broken the fast and must perform atonement (read 9).

 Pre-pubescent children are not required to fast but some of them do it for some days, or parts of days, to train themselves in readiness for Ramadan as an adult.